danbev/learning-ai/notes/llama.md

 (columns/features).
 So there is a context size of 512 and each has an embedding size of 4096.
-And the first thing that happens is that a new pointer to `inpL` is saved in `inpSA` which I think might stand for input to self-attention.
+And the first thing that happens is that a new pointer to `inpL` is saved in `inpSA` which I think might stand for "input to self-attention".
 This is later used to build the feed forward layer/residual layer after the self attention.

 So the example has a default context of 512 for the context size which can be